🦌 Kawaii Deer and Superb Temples

-Large numbers of tourists come every year to enjoy the charms of its large park which is home to deers that are classified as national treasures in Japan.
+Large numbers of tourists come every year to enjoy the charms of its large park which is home to national treasures of Japan.

-One of its main advantages is that it is possible to visit all the main points of interest in the park on foot from the station in one day.
-Only the Horyu-ji Temple is a little further away, a 12-minute train ride followed by a 20-minute walk to get there.
+One of its main advantages is to have all the places of interest within walking distance in the area spanning from the station to the park.
+Therefore, Nara can be visited on a full one-day trip.
+The only exception is Horyu-ji Temple, which is a 12-minute train 🚅 ride away, followed by a 20-minute walk to get there.